 FROZEN DEFINED BENEFIT PENSION PLANS ARE RISKY, EXPENSIVE AND BURDENSOME

 An increasing number of companies have been attempting to reduce costs and mitigate risk by freezing their defined benefit (DB) plans.
-Ironically, the costs and risks associated with these frozen defined benefit plans continue to grow, draining valuable financial and human resources from an organization that might otherwise be directed to productive uses.
+Ironically, the costs and risks associated with these frozen defined benefit plans continue to grow, draining valuable financial and human resources that might otherwise be directed to productive uses.
 Treading water is rarely an intelligent means to an end.
-And, in the case of frozen DB plans, such paralysis has been shown to significantly increase the exposure and costs resulting from:
+And, in the case of frozen DB plans, such lack of action has been shown to significantly increase the exposure and costs resulting from:

 While it is difficult to quantify the adverse impact of diverting time, energy and money to a frozen DB plan, most executives would agree that eliminating the distractions and unnecessary expenses associated with them will have an outsized positive affect.

-Defined Benefit Plan Resolution Program (“DBPRP”), incorporating pension risk transfer and plan termination, is the ultimate de-risking strategy which eliminates all risk for plan sponsors.
+Defined Benefit Plan Resolution Program (“DBPRP”), incorporating pension risk transfer and plan termination, eliminates all risk and ongoing expense for plan sponsors.
 For years, plan sponsors have been waiting for interest rates to go up, hoping that the cost of plan termination will then go down.
 Certainly, higher interest rates favorably impact the cost of benefits and therefore, the funded status of a plan.
 However, there are several other factors that impact the cost of benefits and the funded status of a plan, many that function in reverse correlation to interest rates, potentially wiping out the advantages of interest rate increases.

 A COMPOUND QUESTION THAT PLAN SPONSORS SHOULD ASK: